lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-All1-ACK-Format title='Format of a SCHC ACK at the end of a SCHC Packet transmission'}

-The All-1 SCHC ACK header contains a C bit (i.e. MIC checked)
+The All-1 SCHC ACK header contains a C bit (see {{HeaderFields}}).
-to indicate if the MIC computed by the receiver matches the MIC transmitted in the All-1 SCHC Fragment.
-If there is a match, the C bit is set to 1.
-If the MICs don't match, the C bit is set to 0 and the Bitmap for the All-1 window follows.
+If the C bit is set to 0 (integrity check failure) and if windowing is used, the Bitmap for the All-1 window follows.

 The Rule ID and DTag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.

-The Bitmap carries information on the reception of each fragment of the window as described in {{FragTools}}.
+If present, the Bitmap carries information on the reception of each fragment of the window as described in {{FragTools}}.

 See {{SCHCParams}} for a discussion on the size of the Bitmaps.